Shopify/shop-minis-examples/README.md

+## This repo is deprecated

+shop-minis-runtime was moved to the monorepo in https://github.com/shopify/shop-client/ This repository is no longer used and maintained.

 # shop-minis-runtime

 shop-minis-runtime is responsible for guaranteeing that the context of Minis in development matches the context provided by Shop in production.